 It would be so easy to see the second-generation Toyota Auris as an automotive cucumber – it’s what some would describe as an inoffensive and ‘healthy’ option without the frills of other compact cars.
 At cinch, we say don’t underestimate a car that gives you the security that every journey will pass just fine.
-There’s something to be had for the Rick Astley of cars – it’s never going to let you down.

 The Toyota Auris perhaps doesn’t have the sort of appearance to tingle the spine or set the heart all aflutter.
 In fact, it looks exactly the way you’d expect of a car designed to be efficiently unobtrusive.

 The very front of the vehicle looks aerodynamically sculpted, with a protruding bumper and a pair of angled, narrow headlights joined by a chrome stripe, in the middle of which sits the Toyota emblem.

 The lower half of the bumper contains various vents and the front fog lights.

 The car has a waistline that rises towards the back, while the doors are large and offer easy access.

 At the rear, the sloping tailgate has quite a narrow rear window.
 All Auris models feature alloy wheels, with the entry-level model getting smaller items that actually help the overall ride quality.
 The bigger alloys look better, however the chrome trim is fairly minimal and is confined to the front grille and foglight surrounds.